07 Mar How To Replace Your Existing Website With a New Website

 Site Transition

-When launching a new website or performing a redesign, coordinate with your marketing and customer service teams before launch.
+When launching a new website or performing a redesign, coordinate with your marketing, sales, and customer service teams before launch.
 Choose a time with lower traffic levels to minimize disruption for visitors.

 Once your new site goes live, review the full list of 301 redirects to ensure every important page has been redirected correctly.
 Start with the highest-traffic pages and work down through the rest of the site.

 During the first few hours after launch, have team members test important pages to confirm everything works properly.
-Over the following weeks, monitor Google Search Console to identify crawl errors or pages that may require additional redirects.
+Over the following weeks, monitor Google Search Console to identify crawl errors, indexing issues, or pages that may require additional redirects.

 Do Not Attempt This Without Professional Help